arteria/cmsplugin-contact-plus/README.md

 3. Don't forget to syncdb your database.

+## Configuration/Settings

+Specify ``DEFAULT_FROM_EMAIL`` (https://docs.djangoproject.com/en/dev/ref/settings/#default-from-email) in your projects settings to send emails from a specific address.
+Otherwise Django's default  'webmaster@localhost' will be used.

 ## Templates

 Do not forget to add ``'django.template.loaders.app_directories.Loader'`` to ``TEMPLATE_LOADERS`` in your settings.py.